 ▪ Enclose a completed fingerprint card if you have a card that has Arizona State Board of Nursing printed on the card under employer.
 Most of the schools pass out the fingerprint cards to the students.
 If you are endorsing into Arizona, we will be sending you an Arizona State Board of Nursing fingerprint card within 30 days of receiving your application.

-▪ After approximately 2-3 weeks of submitting your application, go to License Verification to check on the progress of your application.
+▪ After approximately 2-3 weeks of submitting your application, go to AZBN License Lookup in ORBS to check on the progress of your application.
 It will show you what is still pending.

 - I've been criminally charged or convicted of a felony.
 What should I do?